DOCA SNAP Virtio-fs Service Guide

 [host] sudo bfb-install --rshim <rshimN> --bfb <image_path.bfb>

-For more information, please refer to section "Installing Full DOCA Image on DPU" in the NVIDIA DOCA Installation Guide for Linux.
+For more information, refer to "Installing Full DOCA Image on DPU" in the NVIDIA DOCA Installation Guide for Linux.

 Firmware Installation